DussanFreire/a-star-mario-dussan/README.md

         * Find a pipeline

 ## Heuristic functions used:
+* The heuristics used are based on the dimensions of the board.
+We could say that this heuristics are admissible because they are based on the board dimensions.
+However, perhaps with more experiment we could have better heuristics
-* Rect line: if the successor's grandfather, successor's father and successor share the same column or row, then the heuristic is lower
+* Rect line: if the successor's grandfather, successor father and successor share the same column or row, then the heuristic is lower
 * Near borders 🧱: if the successor is in the border of the boar, then the heuristic is lower
 * Radar 🔍:
-    * A fast search is made from marios position until a pipe it's found, in other words, the context it's found(this sear is only made at the beginning or when F cost is high)
+    * A fast search is made from mario's position until a pipe it's found, in other words, the context it's found(this search is only made at the beginning or when F cost is high)
     * Once we know the position of the closest pipe, that position is classified that position as:
         * right: In the same row, at right
         * left: In the same row, at left